MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/connect-redirect.md

 ## Windows Client and Server TAP (Connect Site ID 997)
 The Windows Client and Server TAP programs are now hosted on Microsoft Collaborate.
 Contact osnext@microsoft.com if you have not registered.

+## Security Update Validation Program - SUVP (Connect Site ID: 6)
+The Security Update Validation Program (SUVP) is now hosted on Microsoft Collaborate.
+If you have any questions about your program membership or access to Collaborate, please contact the SUVP program administrators.

 ## Microsoft Custom Support (Connect Site ID 83)
 Microsoft Custom Support is now hosted on Microsoft Collaborate.
 All users that were on Connect should have received instructions on how to access the program.
 If you have any questions or issues, please start with your TAM.